 The application mentions third-party distribution.
 What does that mean?

 PRX will submit the willing shows to well-known third party distributors such as Google Podcasts, Apple Podcasts, TuneIn, Stitcher, NPR One, PRX Remix, Spotify and RadioPublic.

 BUDGETS AND FUNDING

 PRX will provide funding up to $40,000 to selected teams to offset the cost of participating in the 20-week training.
 The budget section of the application is intended to give us a sense of how much you will need.
 That being said, we may discuss the budget with you.

 What should we put in the budget?

 The idea is to invest in the team and show.
 If you aren’t sure whether something is covered, please ask.
+Your budget sample does not need to add up to $40,000.
 This is sample list of line items you might include in your budget:

 - Time related to show production and oversight

 - Music clearance, archival footage, other expenses in support of show production